 - Immunofluorescence reveals granular deposits of immunoglobulin and complement.

 - Although most cases are idiopathic, it may also be secondary to SLE, hepatitis B, malignancy or the use of gold or penicillamine.

 - It is more common in men.

-- It is the most common cause of nephrotic syndrome in adults.
+- It is a relatively common cause of nephrotic syndrome in adults.
 It may present with proteinuria or nephritic syndrome, hypertension.
 Haematuria is rare.

-- It progresses to end-stage kidney disease in 30-50% of patients.
-The remainder with idiopathic membranous nephropathy has a complete or partial spontaneous remission of nephrotic syndrome with stable renal function.
+- End-stage kidney disease occurs in 20-50% of patients.
+The remainder of those with idiopathic membranous nephropathy have a complete or partial spontaneous remission of nephrotic syndrome with stable renal function.